 I live on Pender Island and my colour palette is inspired by the stunning landscape surrounding me; patterns of light on different bodies of water, the trees, lichen, wild flowers, birds, rocks and beaches.
-My ideas are influenced by my studies of Anthropology at Trent University in Peterborough, Ontario and Textile History at Capilano College in North Vancouver, British Columbia have been extremely influential on my way of thinking as were the first 17 years of my life which were spent in the south of England.
-Here I was lucky enough to be immersed in the gorgeous countryside and in the ever-present history embodied in ubiquitous ancient monuments and towns with their historic architecture, museums and galleries.
+My ideas are influenced by my studies of Anthropology at Trent University in Peterborough, Ontario and Textile History at Capilano College in North Vancouver, British Columbia have been extremely influential on my way of thinking as were the first 17 years of my life living in the south of England.
+Here I spent a lot of time walking through the stunningly beautiful countryside and visiting ancient monuments and towns with their historic architecture, museums and galleries.

 Experimentation is a key element in all my work.
 I love the thrill of working with, and exploring, the unknown.
 I enjoy the process of gaining familiarity with that which was previously unmapped, whether it is a new material, a new technique, or a new idea.

 I have shown my work in both public and artist-run galleries across Canada and in the United States.
 Images of my pieces have also appeared in Fiberarts (no longer published) and Surface – two magazines dedicated to international fibre art.
 I was selected as a finalist for the 2017 and 2021 Salt Spring National Art Prize.